Farrah Fawcett’s Son Hit With Additional Charges in Alleged Violent Crime Series That Left 4 Injured Across Venice, Palms

-The 33-year-old son of actors Farrah Fawcett and Ryan O’Neal is facing additional charges after he was accused in 7-Eleven robbery and a series of unprovoked attacks that injured four, among them a man who was nearly stabbed to death in Venice, prosecutors said Monday.
+The 33-year-old son of actors Farrah Fawcett and Ryan O’Neal is facing additional charges after he was accused in a 7-Eleven robbery and a series of unprovoked attacks that injured four, among them a man who was nearly stabbed to death in Venice, prosecutors said Monday.

 Redmond James O’Neal now faces six felony counts in the violent crime series carried out over seven days earlier this month, along with several misdemeanor drug charges, after an amended complaint filed Monday, said Ricardo Santiago, a public information officer for the Los Angeles County District Attorney’s Office.